sarigu/neuro_adapt/README.md

 2. Install dependencies: `npm install`

 3. Run `npm run dev`.
-The backend server will start on: http://localhost:3000
+The frontend server will start on: http://localhost:3000

-## 🔄 How it Works
+## How it Works

 * The frontend allows users to select neurodiverse types and input study text.